MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

 Use selectors in technical articles when you author multiple flavors of the same article, to  address differences in implementation across technologies or platforms.
 This is typically most applicable to our mobile platform content for developers.
 There are currently two different types of selectors in Markdig, a single selector and a multi-selector.

-Because the same selector Markdown goes in each article in the selection, we recommend placing the selector for your article in an include.
-Then you can reference that include in all your articles that use the same selector.
+Because the same selector Markdown goes in each article in the selection, we recommend placing the selector for your article in an include file.
+Then you can reference that include file in all your articles that use the same selector.

 The following shows an example selector: